 3 The customer may not know if you even have the competition

 Don’t focus on your competitors too much.
 Customer may not even know you have them.
 After you give them some information, customers will want to find our more.
 Who knows what may happen after your client goes to your competitors.
 To keep your potential client yours, don’t give him any extra information about your competition.

 4 The customer knows your competitors more than you do

 Don’t rush to say that the competition is wrong or has worse service.
 Listen to what the prospect has to say about your business rivals and learn from it.
 Customers usually have first-hand information that your competitors have given them themselves.
 See what services may be better than yours and do your best to improve them.

 5 Your customer may want to stay away from your niche

 If you tell your clients a lot of stories about how bad your competition is, he may think the same of you.
 Customers may get scared of the market you are in and decide to hold off for some time or reconsider buying anything at all.
 Negative information can leave a negative impression after your conversation with the prospect.
 Try to talk more positive, telling your potential client how great it is to work with your business.

 6 There is a chance you may insult the customer

-Your competitors may be someone who your client knows or have worked with in the past.
+Your competitors may be someone who your client knows or have worked within the past.
 Speaking bad of them will obviously insult your customer.
-In worst case, your clients will think that you are telling them that they are stupid because they have worked with your competitors.
+In the worst case, your clients will think that you are telling them that they are stupid because they have worked with your competitors.
 You will probably lose any possible orders you might’ve gotten from these customers.

 When your prospects ask you about the competition, talk about how you focus on the clients, not anyone else.
 Tell your potential customers how good you are at something they are looking for.
 Talk more about how you will solve the problem, not about how others won’t.